LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    cp ../radiuss-shared-ci/customization/gitlab-ci.yml .gitlab-ci.yml

 In the ``.gitlab-ci.yml`` file, there are some variables you need to adapt to your project.
 They are described in the following table:

  ========================================== ==========================================================================================================================
   Parameter                                  Description
  ========================================== ==========================================================================================================================
-  ``LLNL_SERVICE_USER``                      Project specific Service User Account used in CI ``CUSTOM_CI_BUILD_DIR``                    Where to locate build directories (prevent exceeding your disk quota) ``GIT_SUBMODULES_STRATEGY``                Controls strategy for the clone performed by GitLab.
+  ``GITHUB_PROJECT_NAME``                    The Project name on GitHub, use to send status updates ``GITHUB_PROJECT_ORG``                     The Project organization on GitHub, use to send status updates ``LLNL_SERVICE_USER``                      Project specific Service User Account used in CI (optional but recommeded) ``CUSTOM_CI_BUILD_DIR``                    If not using a service user, where to locate build directories (prevent exceeding your disk quota)
+  ``GIT_SUBMODULES_STRATEGY``                Controls strategy for the clone performed by GitLab.
 Consider ``recursive`` if you have submodules, otherwise comment it.
   ``BUILD_ROOT``                             Location (path) where the projects should be built.
 We provide a sensible default.
+  ``BUILD_AND_TEST_CMD``                     The command that runs the build and test script.
+Lets you name and store that script however you like.
  ========================================== ==========================================================================================================================

 .. note::
    If a variable is blank in the template file, then it does not require a value.
-If a variable has a value there, it does require one.
+If a variable has a value there (even "..."), it does require one.

 .. warning::
    We strongly recommend that you set your CI to use a service user account.
    This will enable you to add users to associated service user account group so that they can interact with GitLab runners to restart test pipelines, for example.

 Your CI is now set up to include remote files from the GitLab mirror of the radiuss-shared-ci project.

-Lastly, we complete the interface with the shared CI configuration.
+Lastly, we need to complete the interface with the shared CI configuration.
 In particular, the ``.gitlab-ci.yml`` file requires some files to be present in your Git repository.
 These are described in the next few sections.

 .. _customize-ci: